 It’s my blog birthday today!
 One year ago, in Paris, I started Food Lover’s Odyssey.
 To celebrate my 1-year blog birthday, I made a Fraisier.
 Not only is the Fraisier a traditional birthday cake in France, I love making them.
 Whenever someone asks me what is my favorite French pastry to make, this comes to mind for several reasons.

 I love the bright colors of yellow and red that play together in this dessert.
 I love how it looks so simple, but actually takes a caring hand to create.
-Strawberries are bright and happy “bon jour” from spring, and this cake is all about the strawberries.
-It's a deceptive dessert.
-When you it, you feel like you’re eating a light, airy and healthy dessert, but it's really packed with calories.
-I think I love this dessert so much because it embodies spring and the easy elegance of French pastries.
+Strawberries are bright and happy, a “bon jour” from Spring, and this cake is all about the strawberries.
+It is a deceptive dessert, though.
+When you eat it, you feel like you’re eating a light, airy treat.
+And, hey, it's packed with strawberries, so it is certainly healthy, right?
+Well I have to admit, it's also packed with a few calories, but I would say they are offset by the healthy factor from the strawberries.
+I think I love this dessert so much because it embodies Spring and the elegance of French pastries.